 A fourteenth century family coordinating elements of English life, the academy, the church, the crown, land, commerce and family connections to become significant participants in London life.

-House, Tower, Castle.
-It’s like a weird hand of Cards Against Humanity or Apples to Apples but these special types of castles are…
+By Danielle Trynoski House, Tower, Castle.
+It’s like a weird hand of Cards Against Humanity or Apples to Apples but these special types…

 This paper reevaluates a sample of Hincmar’s writings in the 840s and 850s to argue that he sought to make explicit what Augustine had left unclear regarding predestination by appealing to common standards of orthodoxy in the forms of additional patristic authors, conciliar judgments, and liturgical practices.